yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 #### Perspective of the Host

-We have now seen how to work with Strings and Buffers from the perspective of the guest: just a little unsafe pointer magic.
+We have now seen how to work with Strings and Buffers from the perspective of the Guest: just a little unsafe pointer magic.
-However, the host is slightly different.
-The guest module assumes that it is the entire world, and as such uses the pointers to variables and passes those values up to the host.
-The host, on the other hand, needs to interpret those values in the context of the guest's memory space.
+However, the Host is slightly different.
+The Guest module assumes that it is the entire world, and as such uses the pointers to variables and passes those values up to the Host.
+The Host, on the other hand, needs to interpret those values in the context of the Guest's memory space.

-With [wazero](https://github.com/tetratelabs/wazero), this is quite easy since host functions by convention start with a reference to the guest module.
+With [wazero](https://github.com/tetratelabs/wazero), this is quite easy since Host functions by convention start with a reference to the Guest module.

 Hence, we can build helpers to read our values in from the Guest Module's memory.